 Perspectives on the Middle East

 Despite reasons for optimism in some areas, many nations in the Middle East continue to face extraordinary challenges.
-Armed conflict and insurrection flare across the region, with bloodshed extending well beyond the atrocities perpetrated in recent years by the Islamic State and the Assad regime in Syria.
-An ongoing war within Sunni and Shia Islam, led by Saudi Arabia and Iran, has erupted.
-That contest, most clearly evident in Syria and Yemen, is now spreading to Qatar, Iraq and Lebanon.
+Armed conflict and insurrection continue to flare across the region.
+An ongoing battle within Sunni and Shia Islam, led by Saudi Arabia and Iran, has erupted.
 Egypt has clamped down on every form of dissent, justifying brutal policing tactics in the name of fighting terror.
-Egyptian President Sisi and Turkish President Erdogan have in recent years not just consolidated their power but extended their terms of office.
+The president of Turkey, a NATO ally, has in recent years consolidated his power and extended his allowable time in office.
+He is not alone in having done so.

-In response, US policy in the greater Middle East has wavered, leading to increasing involvement in certain conflicts, attempts to escape others and uncertainty in most.
-In 2018, the U.S. announced its latest troop surge in Afghanistan.
-After cancelling talks with the Taliban last September, the U.S. is again looking for an off-ramp from its longest war.
+US policy in the region has wavered, leading to increasing involvement in certain conflicts, attempts to escape others and uncertainty in most.
+In 2018 the U.S. announced its latest troop surge in Afghanistan.
+Ever since it has been looking for an off-ramp from its longest war.
 Support for Saudi Arabia's erratic leader, Prince Muhammad bin Salman, has been surpassed only by support to Israel.
 While peace and prosperity remain the advertised objectives of U.S. policy, the path toward these objectives often resembles a quagmire.